- Great Low Sodium Choices at Chick-fil-A – For Every Diet - November 16, 2023

 However, there might be a small risk of some other issues from drinking after Botox.

-‘The literature also suggests that vasodilation caused by alcohol consumption can speed up the absorption of Botox, reducing results – or, it may cause the Botox to spread to an undesired area – although this is debated topic,’ says a Katherine.
+‘The literature also suggests that vasodilation caused by alcohol consumption can speed up the absorption of Botox, reducing results – or, it may cause the Botox to spread to an undesired area – although this is a debated topic,’ says Katherine.

 And there’s the human error risk of drinking alcohol after Botox!
 If you have a little bit more booze than perhaps you should, you might not look after your face as suggested in the hours after your appointment and forget the long list of things you shouldn’t do after Botox.
-‘Particularly remember, you shouldn’t lay down for at least four hours after your injection and, do not rub your face for 24 hours,’ says Katherine.
+‘Particularly remember, you shouldn’t lay down for at least four hours after your injection, and, do not rub your face for 24 hours,’ says Katherine.

-If you’ve gone into wine-induced autopilot and end up scrubbing off your make up 6-7 hours after your jabs you might end up with effects a little bit outside of your desired area.
+If you’ve gone into wine-induced autopilot and end up scrubbing off your makeup 6-7 hours after your jabs, you might end up with effects a little bit outside of your desired area.